 Hopefully, you were able to extract some useful insights to inform your website design strategy from these facts and figures.

-The key takeaway is that while color is clearly important, there’s no right or wrong way to use it on your websites.
-The right color choices will all depend on your brand personality, positioning, and target market.
+The key takeaway is that while color is important, there’s no right or wrong way to use it on your websites.
+The right color choices depend on your brand personality, positioning, and target market.

 Or to learn about graphic design more generally, check out these mind-blowing graphic design statistics.